Our Essential Services

 If you have a temporary residence visa and wish to bring a family member or fiancé to Switzerland, you may only do so with the permission of your cantonal authority.
 There are no specific family or fiancé visas in Switzerland.

-Expats interested in permanent residence will want to apply for Permit C. Permit C allows for ten years of residency in Switzerland.
+Expats interested in how to obtain permanent residency in Switzerland will want to apply for Permit C. It allows for ten years of residency in the country.

 Swiss Permanent Residence Requirements